Salsa bread is a quick bread recipe full of spicy jalapenos, green chilies, and tomato goodness of the salsa you love.

-After a little searching I found and baked this recipe for Dill Pickle Bread from Delish.
-It turned out fabulous and the recipe was so simple that I figured it was a perfect one to adapt for this.
+After a little searching, I found and baked this recipe for Dill Pickle Bread from Delish.
+It turned out fabulous, and the recipe was so simple that I figured it was a perfect one to adapt for this.
 Guess what?
 It turned out exactly how I wanted.
 Yeah!
 So now on to the recipe for this spicy Salsa Bread.

-How to make Salsa Bread:
+How to make salsa bread step-by-step

-In a food processor combine the drained tomato with green chilies, jalapenos, garlic cloves, cumin and red onion.
-Pulse until there are no longer chunks and it has a slightly soupy consistency.
+In a food processor, combine the drained tomato with green chilies, jalapenos, garlic cloves, cumin, and red onion.
+Pulse until there are no longer chunks, and it has a slightly soupy consistency.

 Stir to mix all the wet ingredients together.

-Now start adding dry ingredients: flour, baking powder, sugar and salt.
+Now start adding dry ingredients: flour, baking powder, sugar, and salt.